colejarczyk/doc/userguide/merchants/account/account_activate.rst

 2. In the merchants list, find the merchant to be deactivated and click ``Active`` in the **Active** column.

-   The button in the column changes to Inactive and appears as a grey-out.
+   The button in the column change to Inactive and appear as a grey-out.

 .. image:: /userguide/_images/active.png
    :alt:   Active Column